AdrianAntico/AutoQuant/README.md

 <code>AutoRecommenderScoring()</code> automatically score a recommender model from AutoRecommender

 ##### **AutoMarketBasketModel()**
 <code>AutoMarketBasketModel()</code> is a function that runs a market basket analysis automatically.
-It will convert your data, run the algorithm, and add on additional significance values not orginally contained within.
+It will convert your data, run the algorithm, and add on additional significance values not provided by the source pacakge.

 </p>
 </details>